-There are many different varieties and cultivars, which are mainly distinguishable by their leaf shape, fruit shape and fruit size.
+There are many different Cherimoya varieties and cultivars that are mostly distinguishable by their leaf shape, fruit shape and fruit size.
 The leaves are generally oval, medium green, up to 15 cm (6 in) long and alternately arranged along the ends of the branches.
-They fall off the tree in the dry season to conserve water, just before the new leaves start to emerge, leaving the bare and exposed for a brief period.
+They fall off the tree in the dry season to conserve water, just before the new leaves start to emerge, leaving them bare and exposed for a brief period.

 The fruit is eaten fresh out-of-hand when ripe and soft to the touch, usually by tearing or slicing it in half or into pieces and scooping out the pulp, which is white, aromatic, smooth with a melting texture and an agreeable sub-acid flavour.
 Care is taken to avoid the glossy black, oval seed or they are spat out when eating the pulp.
 The seedless pulp is also added to chilled desserts, such as ice-cream.